googlecodelabs/tools/FORMAT-GUIDE.md

 1. Responsive Images

     Inline images in your codelab should just work seamlessly.
 You can re-size them in your codelab document and that width will be applied as a **max-width** on the image in the codelab markup so that images are the same size relative to the text but also scale down appropriately for smaller browsers.

+1. Youtube Videos

+    Youtube Videos can be embedded by doing:
+     - Add an image in the document.
+The image can be a screenshot of the video for instance but it doesn't really matter since it won't be displayed but replaced by the embedded video.
+     - Add an "Alt Text" to the image by doing **Cmd+Opt+Y** or **Right click > "Alt Text..."**
+     - Put a Youtube video link in the **Description** field of the Alt Text. in the format `https://www.yoututbe.com/watch?v=[video_ID]`
+    > Specifying a start time is not supported at this time.

 1. Info Boxes